 10. Books– My favorite of all!
 Books are invitations to a world less traveled, a connection to the human spirit, and nourishment for our imagination.
 Books are social, playful, and bring laughter and joy into the home.
 While we may sometimes think that learning to read is structured and scientific, children are actually learning to read from birth.
 Children naturally learn to read the day they are born as they learn to read their parents face and objects around them.
 They observe, recognize, listen, identify and this is exactly how reading words and objects in books begin.
 Literacy also begins with learning to listen so whether your child can read to themselves or not, when they listen to a story, a song, or a conversation they discover the art and beauty of language.
 Playing with language is so enriching and magical!
 The Emily Windsnap series by Liz Kessler is one of our favorites along with just about ANY Disney story!

 May this guide give you some peace of mind, clarity, and reassurance that the holidays do not have to be overwhelming or confusing.
 Look through this list with your child and together choose one or two quality items that will inspire and cultivate a continued lifelong journey of learning and joy!
 The rest of the time please enjoy experiences together that nourish your soul like playing in the snow, admiring the lights, sharing stories of past holiday joys, cooking, baking, watching movies, and of course lots of hugs and snuggles!

-Conscious Homeschooling LLC is a member of the Amazon Associate program and earns from qualifying purchases through this site.
+As an Amazon Associate I earn from qualifying purchases through this site.
 Thank you for using the links on this page to help support Conscious Homeschooling!